inscight/inscight/docs/howto_moderate.rst

 (Also, if someone on the show does not have their bio on either the 'Bio' or 'Guests' page, please add it now).

 Additonally, we are also part of the network over at `Science Podcasters`_.
 All you have to do, is copy-paste that post you just wrote for our own website and make a post over there.
 Sign in as ``inSCIght``.
+The password can be obtained from Anthony or Matt.
 Be sure to put the post in the ``inSCIght`` category so it becomes linked to our show.

 We should really have a tool that posts out to all of these websites...